dtch1997/dev-journal/README.md

-# Exotic ML
-A curated collection of niche ML and data science tools.
-These mostly reflect my personal learning over 4+ years of education.
-Contributions welcome!
+# My Software Development Journal
+A record of assorted tools, concepts, and libraries that I've used over the years.